School Support Funding Programs-

 Providing funding to Specialist Homelessness Services programs in Loddon Mallee region to help meet the financial gap faced by parents in supporting their children’s educational needs, this program has been made possible with ongoing funding of the R E Ross Trust whose generous support has made a positive difference to many children’s lives.

-Department of Health and Human Services Brokerage
+Department of Families, Fairness and Housing Brokerage Program

-Also providing funds to Specialist Homelessness Services programs in Loddon Mallee region help meet gaps in educational expenses, in addition, the DHHS funding can provide access to counselling support for children and childcare costs.
+Also providing funds to Specialist Homelessness Services programs in Loddon Mallee region help meet gaps in educational expenses, in addition, the DFFH funding can provide access to counselling support for children and childcare costs.

 ‘Please ensure that you carefully read the eligibility guidelines and contact the Children’s Resource Program Project Coordinator, who can provide you with any additional information required.’